Why Your Healthcare Provider Tests Your Blood Sugar

 It's always best to find diabetes before symptoms begin.
 But watch for these symptoms:

 According to the U.S. Preventive Services Task Force, adults who are 40 to 70 years old and are overweight or obese should get screened every 3 years.
 If you have other risk factors for diabetes, you may need screening tests more often.
 Regardless of weight, all adults 45 years old and older should be screened for diabetes every 3 years.

 Being overweight or obese (body mass index of 25 or higher)

 High blood pressure (140/90 mmHg or higher in adults)

-Having polycystic ovarian syndrome (PCOS)
+Having polycystic ovarian syndrome

-Having a history of cardiovascular disease
+Having a history of heart disease

-Experts hope the ease of the A1C will result in more people who are at risk for diabetes or prediabetes being tested.
+Experts hope the ease of the A1C will result in more testing for people who are at risk for diabetes or prediabetes.
 This would help reduce the number of people with undiagnosed diabetes in the U.S.